NisargaKNaik/NisargaKNaik/Readme.md

 5. The system confirms whether the gate is completely closed.
 6. The gate status is transmitted to the station master.
 7. After the train passes, the gate opens automatically.
 ---

-# 🌱 Mini Project

-## Automatic Plant Watering System

-A smart irrigation system that automatically supplies water to plants when required.

-The system helps reduce water wastage, saves time and minimizes the need for manual watering.

-### Key Features

-* Automatic watering
-* Soil-condition monitoring
-* Reduced water wastage
-* Simple and cost-effective design
-* Useful for gardens and small agricultural applications

----

 # 📚 Learning Journey